Where is the landslip exactly?

 The site is particularly complex and challenging, with narrow access and steep slopes both below and above the landslip site.
 It will be necessary to access the site and this means access via a steep banking below the landslip area.

-Until technical assessment and ground investigation are complete, it is hard to determine the exact engineering solution.
-The onset of the winter months make the site even more challenging with ground conditions that are so wet or icy.
+Until those technical assessment and ground investigations are complete, it is hard to determine the exact engineering solution.
+The onset of the winter months make the site even more challenging with ground conditions that are very wet or icy.

-Realistically, we are working on the assumption that it won’t be possible to commence main works until ground conditions improve in the Spring at the earliest, although we will be in a better position to comment on the repair methodology and likely timeframes when we have engaged the contractors and they have carried out their assessments.
+Realistically, we are working on the assumption that it won’t be possible to commence main works until ground conditions improve in the Spring at the earliest, although we will be in a better position to comment on the repair methodology and likely timeframes when we have the reports from the consultants when they have carried out their assessments.

 Why can’t you just re-route the road around the landslip area?